gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine looked at the ground sullenly.
 "Where is Piaerre anyway?"

-"Armaend and Donaien took her," Laeuc said curtly.
+"Armaend and Donaien took him," Laeuc said curtly.

 Erileine looked over at the next field, where Armaend, Donaien, and Piaerre were working.
 "I have to talk to him," she said.
 She walked